fouadsinno/PlanYourPlan/README.md

 Project Name: PollYourPlan

 Application Description: Have you ever struggled setting up a plan with a group of people that just doesn't end up working out?
-PollYourPlan helps you coordinate events with others in 2-3 clicks by turning the planning process into a simple and efficient poll system.
-Instead of endless messages, users enter a group poll to create and vote on polls for a date, location, and occasion.
+PollYourPlan helps you coordinate events with others in 3* clicks by turning the planning process into a simple and efficient poll system.
+Instead of endless messages in a group chat, users enter a group poll to create and vote on polls for an event/appointment.
 When everyone responds, each user can confirm the poll to automatically generate a Google Calendar invite, so that no one forgets and shows up late (or not show up at all).

 Features + Tools/Technologies:
 - Poll Creation: Users can create a poll with a date, location, and occasion.
 This uses React, HTML, and CSS.